d-rec/drec-origin/docs/dev_docs/developer-onboarding.md

 - Electricity off-taker category (dropdown) - Agriculture, Manufacturing, Public Services etc…
 - Sector
 - Description of Social / Environmental Impact
 - Project Image to browse (types accepted - PNGs, JPEGs)

 Form with above fields and Submit, Reset and Back buttons should appear at the bottom of the page.

-### Expected Page
+### Project Registrtaion Expected Page

 Upon successful registration of project, project details should appear in tabular format along with search (filter) field on project details page.
 This filter should appear on tabular data.